xiv3r/Xiaomi-Mi-Router-4C-CH341A-Flasher/README.md

      [ASProgrammer](https://github.com/xiv3r/Xiaomi-Router-4C-CH341A-flasher/releases/download/V1/AsProgrammer_2.0.4.zip)

-- Steps: connect ch341a clip to 4c router IC, open neoprogrammer and detect the chip select the router IC, read the IC, erase the ic, load the 16mb firmware
+- Steps: connect the ch341a clip to Xiaomi 4c router EEPROM, open asprogrammer then `detect` the chip select the specific router IC model, click `read` the IC and make a backup then proceed to erase ic, load the 16mb firmware into it
-  (stock or openwrt) then write IC click yes and wait and start configure your router
+  (stock, openwrt, padavan, keenetic, immortal) then click `write` IC click yes and wait after it finish finally connect your router to your pc and open 192.168.1.1(3rd party) or 192.168.31.1(stock)

 ![image](https://github.com/xiv3r/Xiaomi-Router-4C-CH34A-flash-firmware/assets/117867334/704a2efb-d911-4737-8670-8480cfe073e0)